 Benny, short for Bernice was a fitness fanatic.
-Every morning was an opportunity for a run in the beautiful forests around her home.
+Every morning was an opportunity for a run in the beautiful forests surrounding her home.
 Only a hailstorm or lightening could keep her off the path.
 She had bought the place for that reason and she loved it.
 Her home was tiny, she had to make sure her furniture was minimal.
 But what she had was comfortable and perfect for her.

 Benny’s constant companion was “Treats”, appropriately named as treats were the little dog’s life.
 He was what she called a “Bitsa”, bits of this dog and bits of that dog!
 He had been trained to run with Benny, first on a leash tied to her belt, then beside her.
 Several times when it was raining, she had tried to leave him behind, but his pitiful cries always made her turn around and get him.
 He was so faithful and too adorable and Benny adored him back.

 Sunday was the best day for a run in Benny’s mind.
 She could go further and still get to do what she wanted, the rest of the day.
 Benny had stocked her fridge and intended to make a large, vegetable lasagna and a sweet carrot and chicken soup for the week.
 It was this she was planning while listening to the rhythmic “thunk, thunk” of her feet on the hard sand.
 Great music led the way, a gift from a long-forgotten ex.
 The view was calming and the dappled sunlight tickled her skin with warm fingers.
 Taking deep breaths scented with pine needles, moss and damp – she flew along the forest path, loving each second.
-If she had known what was ahead – she would have turned back.

 Benny caught something large, black and very fast in her peripheral vision.
 By the time she turned, it had taken a chuck out of the back of her ankle and run off.
 “Hi hey” she squealed in shock.
 Treats flew past her in its direction.
 It shot off into the bushes followed by a hysterically yapping dog.

-Horrified Benny now realised that she was being hunted.
+Horrified Benny realized that she was being hunted.
 This wasn’t just a random bite.
 Terror set in and she tried to run.
 She got to the bend until it bit her again – this time on her right thigh.
 Needle sharp teeth sank in and pulled at the flesh.
 Agonizing pain radiated out from the bite and she fell scraping her palms on the path.
 Treats came around the corner and flew at the black shape.

 It darted away but not before she got a good look at it.
 In the dappled sunshine and serene surroundings, she was shocked to see a rat!
-It was the size of a cat, dull grey and had red eyes.
+It was the size of a cat, dull grey and red-eyed.
 The eyes were the most terrifying sight after you got past the teeth.
 Pinpoints of red death.
 No mercy.
 No compassion.
 Madness.
 It was horrific.
 She wondered if it was rabid.

 Once she lost sight of it Benny turned and tried to run away.
 It was more of a shuffle and a limp, but she was moving.
 She kept looking back but the shadows danced and jumped – it could have been anywhere.
 Something tickled her chest and she screamed.
 It was the wire for her music.
 Grabbing it she stopped it from falling by wrapping it around little Treats.
 No point listening to it when you need to listen for something hunting you.
 Sobbing, bleeding and limping along – she was grateful for her terror, it kept the pain and horror of what she was going through from totally overwhelming her.